chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ## Use `React.useEffect` to set `contentHeight`

-Setting `contentHeight` on click is has a major flaw.
+Setting `contentHeight` on click has a major flaw.
-The first click will not saw the transition animation.
+The first click will not see the transition animation.
 Move the `setContentHeight` function into a `React.useEffect` to set the `contentHeight` on every render.

 ```diff lang="jsx"